wafemi999/etl-and-data-pipelines-airflow/README.md

 #### Procedure
 1. Collect data available in different formats and, consolidate it into a single file.
-2. Create a data pipe line that collects the streaming data and loads it into a database.
+2. Create a datapipe line that collects the streaming data and loads it into a database.